 This content is provided for informational purposes only and does not constitute financial, legal, or tax advice.
 Consult a qualified wealth advisor, international tax specialist, or legal counsel before making any investment decisions.

-Three offshore ecosystems dominate institutional capital flows: Monaco (scarcity-driven stability), Dubai (high-growth infrastructure expansion), and Caribbean citizenship-by-investment programmes (accelerated mobility solutions).
+Three offshore ecosystems dominate institutional capital flows in 2026: Monaco, Dubai, and Caribbean citizenship-by-investment programmes.
 Each presents distinct risk-return profiles requiring rigorous comparative analysis beyond developer marketing narratives.

-• Global luxury residential prices rose 3.2% in 2025 whilst Dubai’s super-prime segment surged 25.1%—demonstrating resilience despite elevated borrowing costs.
+• Global luxury residential prices rose 3.2% whilst Dubai’s super-prime segment surged 25.1% demonstrating asset class resilience despite elevated borrowing costs.

-• The OECD Common Reporting Standard mandates automatic financial information exchange across 120+ jurisdictions, fundamentally altering offshore structuring from opacity toward compliance.
+• The OECD Common Reporting Standard mandates automatic financial account information exchange across 120+ jurisdictions annually.

 Why wealth portfolios are shifting toward offshore luxury property in 2026